EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

    3 |       11 | private
 ```

-## Solution two: REPLICA trigger
+### Solution two: REPLICA trigger

 Trigger-based replication solutions, you may recall from above, issue this command: ***SET session_replication_role = 'replica'***.
 What this means is that all rules and triggers that are *not* of type replica are skipped (with the exception of always triggers of course).
-Thus, another solution is to set the triggers you want to fire to be of type "replica".
-Once you do this, however, the triggers will NOT fire in ordinary use - so be careful.
-Let's see it in action:
+Thus, another solution is to set the triggers you want to fire to be of type “replica”.
+Once you do this, however, the triggers will NOT fire in ordinary use—so be careful.
+Let’s see it in action:

 ```
 btest2=# ALTER TABLE pgbench_accounts ENABLE REPLICA TRIGGER elide_phone;